 Hummus Cups and Giant Veggie Bowl

 Individual hummus cups make it easy to get in a protein-packed snack!
 Chop up carrots, celery, zucchini, and cucumbers to toss into a big bowl.
 Tasty healthy snacking made easy!

 This fan fave crosses into dinner territory for later games.
-Drive through your local hot spot or heat up a big frozen bag of each before the game.
-Package in individual paper cups or bags for easy grabbing.
+Drive through your local hot spot or heat up big frozen bags before the game.
+Package in foil, individual paper cups, or bags for easy grabbing.